Pillarofcats/Pillarofcats/README.md

 ## :handshake: Hello, I'm Jacob White
 - Striving to advance my skills as developer in the front-end and back-end
-- Currently learning htmx, bun, AWS cert
+- Currently learning htmx, and working on an AWS certification
 - Looking for career opportunities to develop my skills further and gather industry experience
 - Avid bread baker and puzzle solver